 The societal cost of U.S. injuries from firearms, including lost work time, medical care, insurance, criminal-justice expenses, pain and suffering and lost quality of life, amounted to about $174 billion in 2010, according to an analysis of Centers for Disease Control and Prevention data by the Pacific Institute for Research and Evaluation.
 Fatal injuries accounted for $153.3 billion, or nearly 90 percent of the costs.
-Assaults and homicides accounted for 65 percent of the costs, followed by suicides, accounting for 31 percent of all injuries caused by firearms.
+Suicides accounted for 53 percent of the societal cost of firearm injuries, followed by homicides and assaults, accounting for 41 percent.
 Unintentional acts, legal intervention and acts of undetermined intent account for the remainder.